Deciding Which Modules to Take

 The Faculty recommends that all first year full time and all first/second year part-time students who have not either already done a specialised research methods Masters degree or had considerable relevant experience as a research assistant on a funded project, should aim to take the following generic modules:

 - Introduction to the Philosophy of the Social Sciences (FASS507) - also available as online distance learning.
+NB We regret that this module is not available in 2018-19.

 - Qualitative Research Methods (FASS510).